D45H7/revDNS/README.md

 # revDNS
 Tool to reverse dns using api from hackertarget.com.
-Easy to use and simple code for learn.
+\nEasy to use and simple code for learn.

 # install
-apt-get update && apt-get upgrade apt-get install python pip install requests
+apt-get update && apt-get upgrade
+\napt-get install python
+\npip install requests

-AND ENJOY IT
+\n\nAND ENJOY IT